sempitrnal/cc-mbs/README.md

 2. Choose a directory then navigate to it.
 Preferably **/home/[username]/projects/**
    >
-3. Copy .env.example content and create a .env.local file then paste the variables
+3. Copy .env.example variables and create a .env.local or .env file then paste the variables
    >
 4. Execute the following:
    >